isabelvrielink/ZIZO-public/README.md

 # ZIZÓ: Public

-Welcome to the public repository of ZIZÓ, a personal project developed as part of my continuous learning and passion for cooking, hosting, and artificial intelligence.
+This is the public repository of ZIZÓ, a personal project developed as part of my continuous learning and passion for cooking, hosting, and artificial intelligence.
 ZIZÓ is envisioned as a sophisticated food application and AI-powered assistant aimed at enhancing the experience of hosting and meal planning for hobby chefs and culinary enthusiasts.